rossbruniges/waff/README.rst

 README
 ======

+Waff is Waffle without a back-end.
+It's for use in sites that are stateless or that don't have a "conventional" database back-end.

 Django Waffle is (yet another) feature flipper for Django.
 You can define the conditions for which a flag should be active, and use it in a number of ways.